shama/base-element/README.md

 by others.
 Each element should not require an additional library/framework to run it or be injected into it in order to be ran.
 Elements should be standalone.

-For example if I create an `input-box` element and published on npm:
+For example if you create an `input-box` element and published on npm:

 ```js
 var BaseElement = require('base-element')